Skip to main content

 Global IP-WAN

-By combining VCs, FCRs and IP-WAN, you create a powerful, cost-effective, easy-to-run private global network, connecting all of your endpoints across the world and across providers - Equinix IBX, Equinix Metal, other cloud providers, SaaS providers, and more - with simple to use routing and controls, and precise knowledge of all of the connections and traffic flows.
+By combining VCs, FCRs and IP-WAN, you create a powerful, cost-effective, easy-to-run private global network, connecting all of your endpoints across the world and across providers - Equinix IBX, Equinix Metal, other cloud providers, SaaS providers and more - with simple-to-use routing and controls, and precise knowledge of all of the connections and traffic flows.

 When should I use FCR?